Our Experiment in Tribal Living

 Stability of the Founders

 Another important aspect to consider to ensure the success of the community is the stability of the founders.
 We have seen communities fall apart shortly after the founders (if they were a couple or in a polygamous relationship) divorced, separated or had a serious relationship conflict.
 Founders who are in their senior years and who are single (or married to a person who is young enough to be their daughter), tend to have problems developing long-term relationships and therefore tend to have problems creating a community in which the ability to develop long-term relationships is critical.
 As we learned earlier in the Values That Unite Us All section, the marriage between two people is the nuclear relationship that will provide the spiritual foundation for all other relationships in the Tribe.
-JAL and I have been married for 20 years (as of August 2015) and have dated for more than 2.5 years before that.
+JAL and I have been married for 22 years (as of August 2017) and have dated for more than 2.5 years before that.
 Our marriage has been tried and tested so many times and has been through things that would have typically made most marriages end in divorce.
 JAL and I are soulmates which means we are polar opposites of each other.
 Soulmate relationships are especially designed to accelerate our rate of soul growth or enlightenment.
 It is the most difficult relationship one can have and if we can survive and even thrive in a soulmate type of relationship in a lifetime, we will have perfected our souls to such levels that will benefit many others.
-See Unconditional Love: The Only Thing Worth Fighting For to learn more.
+See Monogamy: The Ultimate Path to Spiritual Enlightenment to learn more.

 Motherlands Are Guaranteed Never To Be Sold